yuanchen8911/enhancements/keps/sig-scheduling/3902-decoupled-taint-manager/README.md

 #### Story 2

-A cluster orchestrator can design and implement a centralized pod eviction manager that handles all pod eviction and deletions on different `NoExecute`  taints (`Unreachable`, `NotReady` and others) and any custom taints, e.g., acting on the condictions defined in `descheduler`, such as node overloading, etc.
+A cluster orchestrator can design and implement a centralized pod eviction manager that handles all pod eviction and deletions on different `NoExecute`  taints (`Unreachable`, `NotReady` and others) and any custom taints.

-**Story 3**
+#### Story 3

 A custom taint manager can make calls to other controllers or external systems to make a better decision whether, when and how to delete running pods on the tainted nodes (e.g. to prevent quorum loss and/or support different mechanism than Pod Disruption Budget to calculate applications availability).

 #### Story 4

-A pod may be stuck in terminating state for various reason, e.g.,  `kubelet` is not up and `AppServer` cannot reach `kubelet`, etc. The hanging deletion may prevent new pods starting because the persistent volume claim is not released.
+A pod may be stuck in terminating state for various reason, e.g.,  `kubelet` is not up and `APIServer` cannot reach `kubelet`, etc. The hanging deletion may prevent new pods starting because the persistent volume claim is not released.
 A custom taint-manager can perform a forceful deletion as needed.

 ### Notes/Constraints/Caveats (Optional)